 One entity that can affect the nasopalatine nerve is a nasopalatine duct cyst, wherein remnants of the nasopalatine duct epithelium are stimulated to proliferate, either by trauma, infection, or mucus retention.
 It is the most common non-odontogenic cyst of the maxilla, occurring in 1% of the population- most commonly arising in middle age.
 Standard treatment requires surgical excision via a sublabial or palatal approach.
 As the cyst is not a true neoplasm, it can also be treated by marsupialization to the nasal cavity.

-Dysesthesia of the anterior palate or maxillary teeth may occur after septoplasty, especially if the procedure addressed low septal spurs and there is a need for the use of cautery or osteotomes.
+Dysesthesia of the anterior palate or maxillary teeth may occur after septoplasty, especially if the procedure addressed low septal spurs, and there is a need for the use of cautery or osteotomes.

 Although anterior (greater) palatine nerve and nasopalatine nerve blocks are often both performed before procedures of the palate or anterior maxillary teeth, innervation is variable.
-Extraction of supernumerary teeth in adults with related sacrifice of the nasopalatine nerve has been shown to correlate with a persistent alteration in sensation in adults (see above), while other data has shown that sacrifice of the nasopalatine nerve will not result in the patient reporting of altered sensation.
+Extraction of supernumerary teeth in adults with the related sacrifice of the nasopalatine nerve has shown to correlate with a persistent alteration in sensation in adults (see above), while other data demonstrates that sacrifice of the nasopalatine nerve will not result in the patient reporting of altered sensation.
 The anterior palatine nerve alone in this study could maintain adequate sensation, while the nasopalatine nerve alone could not.

 Nasopalatine canal measurement is also important in the field of implant dentistry.
 It is useful in preventing intraoperative complications, such as perforation of the nasopalatine canal or buccal bone plate.
 To date, traditional imaging modalities have proven ineffective, given the bony complexity of this region.
 For this purpose, cone beam computed tomography has seen increased use with success.